An epoxy coating can bring out the best in the wooden bar top, especially the grain, as it will shine.

-When applying epoxy first, you may not need as many coats of varnish to get the look that you want.
+When applying epoxy first, you may not need as many coats of varnish to get the look you want.

-However, if the varnish has not been applied correctly or it has issues that warrant addressing, there are a couple of things you can do.
+However, if the varnish has not been applied correctly or has issues that warrant addressing, there are a couple of things you can do.